Webinar Recap: City Resiliency and Why it Matters

 Mary Bean thumbnail

-Mary is FCS's Environmental Services Director and has more than 24 years of experience managing the preparation of CEQA and NEPA documents in both the public and private sectors.
+Mary is FCS's Environmental Services Senior Vice President and has more than 24 years of experience managing the preparation of CEQA and NEPA documents in both the public and private sectors.

 She is knowledgeable about a broad range of environmental topics, backed by her experience in the field, research, technical writing, and planning.
 She specializes in leading interdisciplinary teams in the preparation of technical studies that support environmental clearance at the local, State, and national levels.
 Her depth of experience allows her to be particularly effective in strategizing with clients about the most efficient approach to environmental review.
 In her 7 years with FCS, Mary has successfully led FCS’s services on more than 450 projects.